lewisclark4/CI-MilestoneProjectThree/README.md

 The links displayed to the users change depending on whether the visitor is a registered user and in session.

-This removes the unnecesary links to login or register, and displays links to view or add their own recipes, as well as log out if required.
+This removes the unnecesary links to login or register, and displays links to view or add their personal recipes, as well as log out if required.

 ### Footer
 The Footer has been kept very clean and simple, and just displays social media icons/ links.